haidarim/LPIC1/LPIC1.md

 ### RPM (RedHat Package Manager) and YUM (YellowDog Update Manager) package management (Redhat based systems) (102.5)

-**YUM & Zypper to Manage Software:** yum is higher level of packet management
+**YUM (YellowDog Updater Manager)** yum is higher level of packet management, used mainly by RedHat based systems.
+The conf file is located at `/etc/yum.conf` where is all configuration for YUM files.
+And `/etsc/yum.repos.d` containing repository files.
+Note: `dnf` is newly nad is working same as yum.

+Commands:
+- `yum update <packageName>`: update packages to the latest version.
+- `ym install <packageName>`: installs the specified package.
+- `yum remove <packageName>`: removes the specified package.
+- `yum list installed`: lists all installed packages.

+**DNF (Defined YUM):**
+The next generation of YUM. `dnf` provides better performance and more featurers while maintaining backward compability with YUM commands.
+The cocnfiguration files are located at:
+- `/etc/dnf.conf`: AMin conf file for the dnf.
+- `/etc/dnf.repos.d`: directory for repository configuration files as YUM.

+Commands:
+- `dnf install <packageNAme>`: install the package.
+- `dnf update`: update all packages.
+- `dnf remove <packageName>`: remove the specified package.
+- `dnf list installed`: lists all installed packages.

+NOTE: THERE ARE OTHER SWITHCHES ALSO THAT CAN BE USED IN FORM OF HIGH OR LOW LEVEL E.G.

+GENERAL FORM:
+`CMD ACTION -OPTION

+**yumdownloader:** This cmd will downdload `rpm`-files without installing them on the system.
+Using the command `yumdowwnloader --resolve <packageName>` if the specified pakcage is not available but the RedHat based find some that is the working version on system ask for installation.
+And by entering `y` to install the package.

 **RPM:** Is more low level and more near to the machine.
-Note not in middle like C.
+Note not in middle like C, OS ans system calls and assambly.

 #file
 ##stream editor, filterning and transformating: